abdelqalzeinn-cmyk/for-tbcsfe2/README.md

 Note: this project is quite early on in development, so there will be many features missing.

-WARNING: there is no ban prevention measures, so editing catfood, rare tickets, platinum tickets and legend tickets could lead to your account being banned.
+WARNING: there is no ban prevention measures yet, so editing catfood, rare tickets, platinum tickets and legend tickets could lead to your account being banned.

 ## Features